4 Components Your Food Defense Plan Must Include

 - A clear plan for reporting suspicious activity

-Note that some of your mitigation controls may already be in place as part of other programs, such as base GMPs or HACCP; however, you should still document and review them as part of your food defense plan's mitigation strategies.
+Note that some of your mitigation controls may already be in place as part of other programs, such as base good manufacturing practices (GMPs) or hazard analysis critical control point (HACCP) programs.
+However, you should still document and review them as part of your food defense plan's mitigation strategies.

-For more ideas, FDA offers a Mitigation Strategies Database with additional information on common preventive measures.
+For more ideas, FDA offers a Mitigation Strategies Database with additional food defense information on common preventive measures.

 3. Food Defense Monitoring and Verification Procedures